提交 7e79b37c authored 作者: Steve Underwood's avatar Steve Underwood

 process_hdlc_data(fe, buf, len);

-/* Some T.38 implementations send multiple T38_FIELD_HDLC_FCS_OK messages, in IFP packets with
+/* Some T.38 implementations send multiple T38_FIELD_HDLC_FCS_BAD messages, in IFP packets with /* Some T.38 implementations send multiple T38_FIELD_HDLC_FCS_BAD messages, in IFP packets with

 fe->hdlc_rx.len = 0;